Small Business Startup Tips

 Non-Profit Venture

-6. Consider starting out as a non-profit venture and getting a grant to run your business.
-Be careful, you could be jailed if you can’t account for every single penny of the money within your business.
+6. Consider starting as a non-profit venture and getting a grant to run your business.
+Be careful; you could be jailed if you can’t account for every single penny of the money within your business.

 Running a non-profit also includes first getting a 5013C.
 Hiring a grant writer to write grants for your non-profit business is a good idea.
 Writing a grant takes skill and experience.